iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 Apple's built-in options cover different parts of the triangle, but none cover all three at once.

-That boundary is not pointless.
-Two people may want to organize the same shared photos differently.
-But in a family library, one person often already did the filing, and everyone else just wants that work to show up too.
+The boundary makes sense: two people can organize the same photos differently.
+But in a family library, one person may already have sorted years of photos, and everyone else may want that work to show up too.

 The three levels in detail